kubernetes-retired/service-catalog/docs/feature-gates.md

 Feature gates are a set of key=value pairs that describe alpha or experimental features and can be turned on or off by specifying the key=value pair in the arguments list when launching the Service Catalog executable.
-A new geature gate should be created when introducing new features that may break existing functionality or introduce instability.
+A new feature gate should be created when introducing new features that may break existing functionality or introduce instability.

-The following table is a summary of the feature gates that you can set on different Service Catalog.
+The following table is a summary of the feature gates that you can set on different versions of Service Catalog.

-- The "Since" column contains the Service Catalog release when a feature is introduced or its release stage is changed.
+- The "Since" column specifies the Service Catalog release when a feature was introduced or its release stage was changed.
-- The "Until" column, if not empty, contains the last Service Catalog release in which you can still use a feature gate.
+- The "Until" column, if not empty, specifies the last Service Catalog release in which you can still use a feature gate.

 | Feature | Default | Stage | Since | Until |